smxi/inxi/README.txt

 Note that the following options are present:

 1. Generate local gz'ed debugger dataset.
-Leaves gz on your system: inxi version 3: inxi --debug 20 inxi version <= 2.3: inxi -@14
+Leaves gz on your system: inxi version >= 3: inxi --debug 20
 2. Generate, upload gz'ed debugger dataset.
-Leaves gz on your system: inxi version 3: inxi --debug 21 inxi version <= 2.3: inxi -xx@14
+Leaves gz on your system: inxi version >= 3: inxi --debug 21
-3. Generate, upload, delete gz'ed debugger dataset: inxi version 3 only: inxi --debug 22
+3. Generate, upload, delete gz'ed debugger dataset: inxi version >= 3: inxi --debug 22

 You can run these as regular user, or root/sudo, which will gather a bit more data, like from dmidecode, and other tools that need superuser permissions to